Master of Exercise Physiology

-If you have not graduated from any of the ‘feeder degrees’, then complete the checklist .
-Completed checklist has to be sent to the address provided on the form.
+If you have not graduated from any of the ‘feeder degrees’, then complete the checklist (PDF).
+The completed checklist should be sent to the address provided on the form.

 Please refer to the relevant application close off dates applicable individually to domestic and international applicants.
 Late and/or incomplete submissions will not be considered and the application will be rejected.

 All domestic applications must be made through the Universities Admissions Center (UAC).
-All checklists and supporting documents have to be submitted to the discipline.
+All checklists and supporting documents are to be submitted to the discipline.

 Refer to the list of GPA equivalence by country to make a self-assessment of your current GPA on the Faculty prescribed 0-7 scale.
 If your country is not listed or if you are unsure of the conversion please contact the International Office.